davidcm/davidcm.github.io/presskit/sheepinhell.markdown

 History
 -------

-This game was originally planned by Ángel García and me as a doable project for a home made game jam that we did on March 25th, 2013.
+This game was originally planned by Ángel and David as a doable project for a Homemade Game Jam that they did on March 25th, 2013.
 The goal was to, at least, try to finish it.
-But if we didn't, it would have been ok anyway.
+But if they didn't success, it would have been ok anyway.
 No pressures.

+Ángel's job consisted in creating every graphical asset: from concept art to 3D objects and animations, GUI, textures...

-My job consisted in programming: procedurally generate rooms, track challenges, create enemy behaviours, fine tune character controls...
-It lasted 3 days and was difficult and intensive, but in the end we had a playable thing, something that could be called a game.
-We were quite proud of ourselves, but the project needed some more love and adjustments.
+David's job consisted in programming: procedurally generate rooms, track challenges, create enemy behaviours, fine tune character controls...

+The jam lasted 3 days and was difficult and intensive, but in the end they had a playable thing, something that could be called a game.

+After a well-deserved rest, they retook it and started working on it in their spare time.
+As they approached the beta phase, they had the honor of working with Atic2a, an independent two-man music and sfx studio.
+They made a splendid work.
+Many bugs were fixed, new features were added, last-minute art was made and some playtest was done.
+Suddenly a Gold Master arrived, just in time for the new year.
+So they packed everything and distributed it.

 <a id="videos"></a>
 Videos
 ------

+<h3>Trailer for 3HM Awards</h3>
 <iframe id="video" frameborder="0" src="//www.youtube-nocookie.com/embed/kSNr3nP3Iy8?rel=0" allowfullscreen></iframe>
-Trailer for 3HM Awards

 <a id="images"></a>
 Images